Join, or Die: Seven Years' War

-Role prior to and during the American Revolution
+American Revolution

 Franklin's political cartoon took on a different meaning during the lead up to the American Revolution, especially around 1765–1766, during the Stamp Act Congress.
-American colonists protesting against the rule of the Crown used the cartoon in the Constitutional Courant to help persuade their fellow colonists to rise up.
+American colonists protesting against the rule of the Crown used the cartoon in The Constitutional Courant to help persuade their fellow colonists to rise up.
 However, the Patriots, who associated the image with eternity, vigilance, and prudence, were not the only ones who saw a new interpretation of the cartoon.
 The Loyalists saw the cartoon with more biblical traditions, such as those of guile, deceit, and treachery.
 Franklin himself opposed the use of his cartoon at this time, but instead advocated a moderate political policy; in 1766, he published a new cartoon MAGNA Britannia: her Colonies REDUCED, where he warned against the danger of Britain losing her American colonies by means of the image of a female figure (Britannia) with her limbs cut off.
 Because of Franklin's initial cartoon, however, the Courant was thought of in England as one of the most radical publications.

 The difference between the use of Join or Die in 1754 and 1765 is that Franklin had designed it to unite the colonies for 'management of Indian relations' and defense against France, but in 1765 American colonists used it to urge colonial unity in favor of resisting laws and edicts that were imposed upon them.
-Also during this time the phrase "join, or die" changed to "unite, or die," in some states such as New York and Pennsylvania.
+Also during this time, the phrase "join, or die" changed to "unite, or die," in some states such as New York and Pennsylvania.

-Soon after the publication of the cartoon during the Stamp Act Congress, variations were printed in New York, Massachusetts, and a couple of months later it had spread to Virginia and South Carolina.
-In some states, such as New York and Pennsylvania, the cartoon continued to be published week after week for over a year.
-On July 7, 1774 Paul Revere altered the cartoon to fit the masthead of the Massachusetts Spy.
+Soon after the publication of the cartoon during the Stamp Act Congress, variations were printed in New York, Massachusetts, and a couple of months later in Virginia and South Carolina.
+In New York and Pennsylvania, the cartoon continued to be published week after week for over a year.
+On July 7, 1774, Paul Revere altered the cartoon to fit the masthead of the Massachusetts Spy.

 Legacy

 The cartoon has been reprinted and redrawn widely throughout American history.
 Variants of the cartoon have different texts, and differently labeled segments, depending on the political bodies being appealed to.
-During the American Revolutionary War, the image became a potent symbol of the unity displayed by the American colonists and resistance to Parliament and the Crown.
-It returned to service, suitably redrawn, for both sides of the American Civil War, as both Union and Confederacy held differing views on the nature of the Federal government.
+During the American Revolutionary War, the image became a potent symbol of the unity displayed by the American colonists and resistance to Parliament and The Crown.
+In the 19th century, it was redrawn and used by both the Union and Confederacy during the American Civil War.